Master of Arts in Theological Studies

 New Testament (Gospels or Paul)

-Theology (History of Christianity or Historical & Moral Theology)
+History (History of Christianity or Historical & Moral Theology)

 Note: Those entering the program without a prior undergraduate degree in theology are required to take CHRI 5300 Introduction to Biblical Texts and Doctrines in their first semester.
 This class counts towards your 36 hours.

 HBU offers several types of scholarships to help our incoming students.
 In addition, the BGCT offers $100 per credit hour for masters students who are pursuing ministry as a vocation.
+Please note that there is a separate application (and possibly an additional personal statement) for scholarship applications.

 Students interested in the MATS program should contact Dr. Ben Blackwell.